theaquamarine/windows-powershell-docs/docset/windows/syncshare/new-syncshare.md

 ```

 ### -FallbackEnterpriseID
-Specifies the fallback Enterprise ID that the Sync Share uses if it cannot successfully query Active Directory® Domain Services (nextref_adds).
+Specifies the fallback Enterprise ID that the Sync Share uses if it cannot successfully query Active Directory??
+Domain Services (nextref_adds).
 If the server cannot successfully query nextref_adds, the server uses the fully qualified domain name (FQDN) of the sync server as the fallback Enterprise ID unless you specify a different Enterprise ID by using this parameter.
 The Enterprise ID is issued by the work folders client to encrypt data on the PC or device.